snetreMD/Projects/README.md

+# Click-counter
-# Click-counter project for Visual Studio Code Course
+This project is for the Visual Studio Code Course